1031 Exchange Commercial

 Understanding Tax Deferral and Cost Basis Adjustment

 A core benefit of 1031 exchanges is tax deferral, not permanent tax elimination.
 The deferred tax liability carries forward to the new replacement property.
+No taxes are assessed as long as you continue rolling over proceeds into additional like-kind investments.

 Importantly, the cost basis and depreciation schedule resets with each successive exchange.
 State law varies on exactly how the cost basis adjusts.
 Consult closely with your CPA and Qualified Intermediary on state-specific technicalities.